donalmathew/s7_mine/ai_college/2_answers/mod4/propositional theorem proving `5.md

    If P → Q is true, and Q is false, then P must be false
    ```

+Core concepts:
+- Syntax: Rules for constructing valid statements
+- Semantics: Meaning of statements
+- Models: Possible worlds where statements are true
+- Entailment (⊨): If A⊨B, then B is true in all worlds where A is true
+- Inference (⊢): Deriving new statements from existing ones

 Methods:
 1. Truth Tables
 2. Inference Rules: